scisdev/muskey/README.md

 Muskey is a single-file light library inspired by [vue-the-mask](https://github.com/vuejs-tips/vue-the-mask) that's shown its usefulness throughout my projects, so I decided to share it with the world.

+Muskey supports unlimited number of masks, smart cursor positioning (even when cutting or pasting values), and flexible customization.
+Clean input value and validity are available at any time.

 ---

 ## A quick rundown on what this is